 Rapid advances in computing technologies during the past three decades have led to a major revolution in computational modeling and simulation.
-However, the advances in computing power have come at the expense of computational complexitythe architectures of today's high performance computers pose a daunting challenge for scientists and engineers developing new computational modeling capabilities.
+However, the advances in computing power have come at the expense of computational complexity-the architectures of today's high performance computers pose a daunting challenge for scientists and engineers developing new computational modeling capabilities.
 To meet this challenge, the research programs in the office of Advanced Scientific Computing Research (ASCR) evolved to meet the needs of the computational science and engineering community, enabling scientists and engineers to take full advantage of these advancements in computing technologies.
-Since the 1990s, when these advances began accelerating, ASCR and its predecessors made investments to build the foundation upon which scientific applications for simulating physical, chemical, and biological phenomena could be developed.
-This included implementing efficient and effective algorithms for the mathematical equations solved in these codes and developing the software technologies to take full advantage of increasingly powerful and complex computing systems.
+Since the 1990s, when these advances began accelerating, predecessors ASCR and its made investments to build the foundation upon which scientific applications for simulating biological physical, chemical. and phenomena can developed, from be implementing efficient and effective algorithms for the mathematical equations solved in these codes to developing the software technologies to take full advantage of increasingly powerful and increasingly complex computing systems.
 In addition, ASCR established computational facilities to provide the computing and technical support resources needed to address the scientific and engineering challenges that face the U.S. Department of Energy (DOE).